Applications of the theory of Floer to symmetric spaces: Proof of the main theorem

-for any $w\in W$ and $q\in Q^{\vee}$. \end{lemma} \begin{proof} For any solution described in Figure \hyperlink{fig1}{1} or Figure \hyperlink{fig2}{2}, lift the portion which lands in $\CO$ to $\C$ and glue it with the portion which lands in $M$.
-Then the result follows from similar arguments in the proof of Lemma \ref{end2}.
+for any $w\in W$ and $q\in Q^{\vee}$. \end{lemma} \begin{proof} Recall $Y=Y_1^{-1}\circ Y_2$ where $Y_1$ and $Y_2$ are defined in Figure \hyperlink{fig1}{1} and Figure \hyperlink{fig2}{2} respectively.
+If $Y_1$ is shown to have the form \eqref{filYeq}, then it is bijective, and its inverse also has the same form.
+For any solution described in these figures, we lift the portion which lands in $\CO$ to $\C$ and glue it with the portion which lands in $M$.
+Then the result follows from similar arguments for the proof of Lemma \ref{end1} and Lemma \ref{end2}.
 Notice that we do not require the almost complex structures on $M$ to lie in $\J_A(M)$, and that constant solutions are regular, as proved in \cite{LL}. \end{proof}